by David Parmer / Tokyo

 Causes of the Problem II: Boko Haram Islamist Insurgency

 Since 2009 Boko Haram, a militant fundamentalist group, has been on the offensive in an attempt to establish an Islamist state in central Africa.
 Boko Haram has been designated as a terrorist group by Britain, the United States, New Zealand, and the United Nations.
 Forces from Cameroon, Chad, Niger, and Nigeria have been working together for 8 years in an attempt to defeat Boko Haram.
 In one recent high-profile operation Boko Haram kidnapped 100 schoolgirls from a technical college in Dapachi bringing worldwide attention and concern to the problem.
 Many say there is no military solution to this insurgency, and therefore a political settlement is in order.
 Owing to the extreme positions of the organization and its promotion of strict Sharia law, it is no wonder that a solution has not been reached.
-Moreover, is doubtful that a solution accecptable to all parties will ever be reached.
+Moreover, it is doubtful that a solution acceptable to all parties will ever be reached.